harshdevcode/Blogs-Project/posts/what-is-azure-active-directory.md

 **Multi-Factor Authentication:**
 This adds an extra degree of protection to accounts by requiring another form of verification.
 Microsoft Authenticator app, OATH Hardware token, OATH Software token, SMS, Voice call, and other MFA verification methods are available in Azure AD.

-### Limitations of Azure Active Directory Authentication
+### Limitations of Azure Active Directory Authentication {#limitations-of-azure-active-directory-authentication}

 - **Limited MFA methods**: Azure Active Directory Authentication supports limited Multi-Factor Authentication (MFA) methods.
 - **No Group policy**:  It has few policy tools like conditional access, but it is more focused on granting access.